Reflecting on the Economics of Programmatic

 Our partners are looking to IX to innovate and invest in the future.
 They want us to: continue to lead on alternatives to cookie-based advertising, expand into all channels and formats; and deliver an open and scaled alternative to the walled gardens.
 They also want us to offer price leadership in a way that will benefit all parties.
 Exchange Fee Reduction (XFR) is a step in that direction.

-XFR isn’t yet live, but we hope this clarifies our laser-focused commitment to innovating for publishers and the ecosystem at large.
-Stay tuned for more information.
+We hope this clarifies our laser-focused commitment to innovating for publishers and the ecosystem at large.
+For additional updates, read our latest blog on XFR.